CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### **Treasure**

 All that remains of the tower's second level is a jagged ledge, on which rests a battered wooden chest.
-The chest is inconspicuous from the floor and requires a successful DC 15 Wisdom (Perception) check to be spotted.
+The chest is inconspicuous from the floor and requires a successful DC 15 Perception Skill Check to be spotted.
 It is unlocked and contains 90 ep, 120 gp, a potion of healing, a scroll of silence, and a scroll of revivify.

 #### **Awarding Skill & Destiny Points**